 All three companies offer 24/7 professional security monitoring, but they by no means approach the goal the same way.

 tl:dr; — If you're looking for the short version Frontpoint is our top pick between the three companies.

 Monitoring Cost Compared

 How they monitor is one of the many things that makes them different.
-Frontpoint is a wireless sensor based system and monitors using a cellular signal with broadband backup.
-SimpliSafe is 100% cellular; however, you can use the equipment without monitoring.
+Frontpoint is a wireless sensor-based system and monitors using a cellular signal with broadband backup.
+SimpliSafe primarily uses broadband monitoring, but if you pay a monthly fee, you'll get cellular backup.
+The monthly fee is optional.
 Finally, Protect America offers the option to monitor the equipment with a landline, broadband, or cellular connection.

-There is a reason why SimpliSafe and Frontpoint both use a cellular connection as their primary form of communication.
+There is a reason why Frontpoint use cellular connection as their primary form of communication and why both SimpliSafe and Protect America offers it as a strong option.
 This is because cellular monitoring is considered to be the safest.
 A landline will not only add to the total cost (paying for phone service), but it is susceptible to outages and can be cut using a pair of wire cutters.
 Broadband communicates quickly but again won’t work 24/7.
 If your internet goes out and you are using broadband monitoring, you’re out of luck.
 On the other hand, cellular monitoring uses a cellular signal.
 It is fast and impervious to both internet and power outages.
 All that said, the price of monitoring will vary depending on what option you choose.
 For all three companies, we recommend professional cellular monitoring.
-You can read why we don’t recommend monitoring SimpliSafe on your own here.

 |Monitoring Type||Cellular with Broadband Backup||Cellular / Option to Self-Monitor||Landline, Broadband, Cellular|